823 GOOD CAUSE FOR FAILURE TO PARTICIPATE (FSM)

 Good Cause for Failure to Meet ABAWD Work Requirements

-· a household emergency; or
+· a household emergency: or

-· unavailability of transportation.
+· the unavailability of transportation

 SNAP Employment & Training (SNAP E&T) Program